-The rates from May through October 2022 are:
+The rates from May through October 2022 were:

 Any bonds purchased between May and October 2022 will earn that annual rate on a monthly basis.
-The new interest rates declared on November 1st, 2022 will adjust that rate.
+The new interest rates declared on November 1st, 2022 adjusted that rate.

 When You Shouldn’t Buy Series I Bonds